 Connected Health Services with Arbour Group

-Whether a medical device manufacturer, a cloud-based health solutions provider, a developer of mobile health applications, or using biotechnology to incorporate connected health technologies into your research, Arbour Group works with your transformation journey and helps you meet your requirements with our connected health services.
+Whether a medical device manufacturer, a cloud-based health solutions provider, a developer of mobile health applications, or using biotechnology to incorporate connected health technologies into your research, Arbour Group works with your journey and helps you meet your requirements with our connected health services.
 This may include but is not limited to the following:

 - Cyber Security is the evaluation of operational practices and procedural controls to assure protection of sensitive data and deployment of effective disaster recovery and business continuity policies.

 - Infrastructure includes a GxP assessment comprising cloud platform and recommendations for application deployment and updates.

 - Existing Networks incorporates the migration strategy and transition of regulated software applications from on-premise and data centers to GxP cloud platforms.

 - Data Compliance Standards are the Assessment, Gap Remediation, and Data Strategy to ensure organizations achieve their Data Privacy compliance as required by HIPAA, HL7, ISO 27701, and GDPR.